 4D Printing: A technology coming from the future

 It is called 4D Printing and is coming straight from the future!
+How do we add the fourth dimension to 3D printing?
 Even if we have previously introduced you to how materials change shape with this technology, in this blog post we will go together through 4D Printing technology itself, and investigate its potential and its future applications.

 What is 4D Printing?

 4D printing is the process through which a 3D printed object transforms itself into another structure over the influence of external energy input as temperature, light or other environmental stimuli.

 This technology is part of the project of MIT Self-assembly Lab.
 The purpose of this project is to combine technology and design to invent self-assembly and programmable material technologies aiming at reimagining construction, manufacturing, product assembly, and performance.